 Invasion of privacy is an aggravated misdemeanor, and a person convicted of this offense could face up to 2 years imprisonment and a fine between $625 and $6,250.

-Speak with Keegan, Tindal & Mason Today
+Speak with Keegan, Tindal & Jaeger Today

 If you’ve been accused of committing a crime, it is essential to get in contact with a skilled criminal defense lawyer immediately.
 Our attorneys have over 50 years of combined legal experience, know what it takes to win cases, and have obtained charge reductions and case dismissals for past clients.
 We are ready to put our knowledge and skills to work for you.